KrispyAssets/Object-To-Texture-Converter/Assets/README.md

    - Click "Convert" to generate your texture, which will be saved to the designated location.

 7. **Destroy the Converter**:
-	- After you are finished converter all of your assets, navigate to `Tools > Icon Converter > Destroy Converter` to clean up your scene.
+	- After you are finished converting all of your assets, navigate to `Tools > Icon Converter > Destroy Converter` to clean up your scene.
-	- NOTE: This will destroy all child objects under any of the converters components.
+	- NOTE: This will destroy all child objects under any of the converter’s components.

 ## Conversion Requirements